outworkers/phantom/comparison.md

 `autocreate`, `createAsync` and other convenience methods for automatically creating, truncating or dropping an entire database in a single method call.
 Look ma', no manual CQL.

+- Generate a `store` method on the fly that is chainable, meaning you can further add clauses to your standard insert query.
+This is available as of phantom 2.5.0 via `database.table.store(record)`.

 - Phantom is schema aware.
 Using an advanced implicit mechanism powered by the Shapeless library, phantom is capable of "knowing" what queries are possible and what queries aren't.
 Let's take for example the `Recipes` above:

 The following query is invalid, because we have not defined any index for the `side_id` column.
+This is currently not possible in either of quill or the Java driver, because they do not operate in a schema safe way.

 ```scala
 database.recipes.select.where(_.uid eqs someid)